The impact of ransomware attacks

 When rebuilding servers, the time required to restore data can vary from several hours to several days based on system complexity and the nature and amount of data.
 Backups often must be restarted because the data is unusable.
 A trained and practiced team can significantly improve recovery quality.

-When scheduling rebuild activities and recreating the replication and authentication infrastructure, organizations should prioritize subsidiaries and locations that have the highest user populations, perform the most essential services and otherwise have the greatest business impact.
+When scheduling rebuild activities and recreating the replication and authentication infrastructure, organisations should prioritise subsidiaries and locations that have the highest user populations, perform the most essential services and otherwise have the greatest business impact.
 Systems should be allowed online again only if they are hardened (following the known good configuration) and included in the monitoring and endpoint detection and response tooling.

 Other typical challenges and questions include: